MartinLym/DishWashing_Robot/README.md

 # DishWashing_Robot

-** I don't know why my commits come up as byron (my friend).
+** I don't know why my commits come up as Byron.
 But it is me that committed.
-Maybe because I'm using byron's computer to commit. - Jenn
+Maybe because I'm using Byron's computer to commit. - Jenn

 Assignment checklist